Rawr-T-ReXx/gameminer-faq/README_en.md

 At this moment you can only buy it.
 Here: [http://gameminer.ru/inventory/keys](http://gameminer.ru/inventory/keys) (1 key = 20 gold)

-## How to open crate?
+## How to open a crate?

-Go to inventory: [http://gameminer.net/account/inventory](http://gameminer.net/account/inventory) Choose key, press «Use».
+Go to your inventory: [http://gameminer.net/account/inventory](http://gameminer.net/account/inventory) Choose key, press «Use».
 Then choose crate, that you like.
 After opening you will see your loot from the crate.
 Crate and key will dissappear after use.

 ## How do I pass Crate /Stuff to another user?

-At tis moment - in no ways!
-Trade promised to introduce by the end of August / mid-September.
+At this moment - no way!
+Trading will be introduced by the end of August / mid-September.

 ## What drops from crates?
 And what is it for?